FIELD TRIPS 2017

 Whether you’re just discovering the joys of birding or seeking to sharpen your birding skills, this is the trip for you.
 The workshop will be a combination of classroom tips and field trip fun and will be held at the Edinburg Scenic Wetlands and World Birding Center.
-It will be led by Jennie Duberstein, an education and outreach specialist with the U.S. Fish & Wildlife Service and co-leader of the ABA’s Camp Colorado and VENT’s Camp Chiricahua.
+It will be led by Jennie Duberstein, a former education and outreach specialist with the U.S. Fish & Wildlife Service and co-leader of the ABA’s Camp Colorado and VENT’s Camp Chiricahuha.

 Goals: Developing basic birding skills, learning bird identification, enjoying time in the field.

-Make sure you have your driver’s license or other official photographic ID with you: participants without proper identification will not be permitted to board.
+Make sure you have your driver’s license or other official photographic ID with you; participants without proper identification will not be permitted to board.
 If you are not a U.S. citizen, please notify Tamie Bulow at [email protected] or (956)423-5565.
 No restrooms on site, but restroom stops before and after.

-Targets: Snowy Plover, Reddish Egret, White-tailed Kite, Harris’s and White-tailed Hawks, Gull-billed Tern, Aplomado Falcon, Groove-billed Ani, Buff-bellied Hummingbird, Tropical and Couch’s Kingbirds, Cassin’s Sparrow, Altamira Oriole.
+Targets: Snowy Plover, Reddish Egret, White-tailed Kite, Harris’s and White-tailed Hawks, Gull-billed Tern, Aplomado Falcon, Tropical and Couch’s Kingbirds, Cassin’s Sparrow.

 *BREAKFAST WITH THE BIRDS AT THE INN AT CHACHALACA BEND

-Come and enjoy Texas hospitality and a buffet breakfast in the delightful grounds of the Inn at Chachalaca Bend.
-Set in some 40 acres adjoining a picturesque Resaca, the Inn offers birding opportunities both during breakfast and afterwards with its extensive trails and birding stations.
-An ideal way to relax and unwind on this last day of the Festival!
+Come and enjoy Texas hospitality and a buffet breakfast on the delightful grounds of the Inn at Chachalaca Bend.
+Set in some 40 acres adjoining a picturesque resaca, the Inn offers birding opportunities before, during and after breakfast with its extensive trails and birding stations.
+This is an ideal way to relax and unwind on this last day of the Festival.